 - There are less users on Pro package in comparison of standard shared hosting.
 Now, more resources with less users will be far better than upgrading to any entry level VPS.

 - With Bluehost pro package, I will be paying way less than managed VPS.

 Along with above two reasons, if you are using addons like dedicated I.P, SSL certificate, Email accounts, with pro package you will save more than $200/year.

 Any existing Bluehost user can upgrade to the pro package from the Bluehost dashboard.
 Here are quick steps to upgrade:

 - Login to Bluehost cPanel

 - Click on Addons

 - And add Pro package

-Do remember, it will take 1-2 hours for them to migrate your website to new powerful server, and your website might go down for 1-2 hours, because of DNS propagation.
-So, a good idea is to upgrade to pro package on weekend and on less traffic day.
-Over all, if your shared hosting is giving your trouble, and you considering to upgrade to VPS, you should consider Bluehost Pro package, to avoid huge VPS bills, and tech hassles.
+Do remember, it will take 1-2 hours for them to migrate your website to a new powerful server, and your website might go down for 1-2 hours, because of DNS propagation.
+So, a good idea is to upgrade to the pro package on weekends and on less traffic day.
+Overall, if your shared hosting is giving your trouble, and you considering upgrading to VPS, you should consider the Bluehost Pro package, to avoid huge VPS bills, and tech hassles.